monkins1010/node-stratum-pool/README.md

-High performance Stratum poolserver for equihash in Node.js.
+High performance Stratum poolserver for Verushash in Node.js.
 One instance of this software can startup and manage multiple coin pools, each with their own daemon and stratum port :)

 #### Notice